rafatocantins/vue-course/README.md

         1) Show an alert when the Button gets clicked
         2) Listen to the "keydown" event and store the value in a data property (hint: event.target.value gives you the value)
         3) Adjust the example from 2) to only fire if the "key down" is the ENTER key

+# Listening to Events - Part 2

+    - Writing Javascript Code in Templates